 The letter, entitled “Caught in the act: the first record of copulating fossil vertebrates,” updates information on the fossilized turtles discovered 30 years ago.

-ABC News, BBC News, National Geographic, New York Daily News, MSNBC, and FOX News, along with the journals of Nature and Science, featured the story.
-With nine pairs of fossilized mating turtles simultaneously captured in intercourse, these findings are unparalleled.
-Examining the interplay of natural factors is crucial for understanding the processes of preservation involved in these distinctively entombed turtles.
+These findings are unparalleled, as nine pairs of fossilized mating turtles were simultaneously captured in intercourse.
+Examining the interplay of natural factors is crucial for understanding the preservation processes involved in these distinctively entombed turtles.

 “Scientists have collected tens of thousands of fossils at this site in recent decades, but only these turtles are known to occur in pairs, a total of nine so far.”